bparanj/rom/fifth_chapter.md

 p Car.instance_methods(false).sort
 ```

 This prints [] because there is no instance methods in Car.
+There is class method **drive()**.
 The question is where does the class methods live?

 ### Step 3